 Follow “The Traveling Photographer” on location around the world.
 Richard Sobol brings dynamic image driven presentations to students in grades k-12.
 Currently offering audio-visual programs featuring first-hand encounters with wild animals, wildlife conservation projects, the protection of endangered species, peacemaking in a troubled world, as well as explorations within African and Asian Cultures.
-The programs can be tailored to fit your studies in science, natural history, social studies or the arts.
-The Traveling Photographer audio visual presentations and artist in residency workshops are highly popular at schools throughout North America,The Middle East and Asia.
+These school programs can be tailored to fit your studies in science, natural history, social studies or the arts.
+The Traveling Photographer school visit audio visual presentations and artist in residency workshops are highly popular at schools throughout North America,The Middle East and Asia.

 “Our students were truly mesmerized with Mr. Sobol’s presentation and teaching!
 Through intriguing story telling and fascinating photography he brings the unique beauty and grace of people and all living things from all over the world into the lives of children.
 My students are fortunate to be able to work alongside Richard to learn how to take every day concepts and make them extraordinary through lessons in visual literacy and then writing compelling non-fiction narratives of their own.”